 For example, Mega Man finally has his full range of base abilities in Mega Man 4.
-While the third added rush and sliding, this entry added a way to power up the good ol’ Buster.
+While Mega Man 3 added rush and sliding, this entry added a way to power up the good ol’ Buster.
 But is charging the only thing that differentiates Mega Man 4 from its predecessors?

 There’s a New Doctor in Town (Story)